 Deafness can be a temporary or a permanent state of hearing loss that can occur suddenly or over a period of time and can be caused by a variety of different reasons and present itself in different ways.
 Deafness may occur to one or both ears and vary in severity.

-Regardless of whether the hearing loss is severe, or if it is minor hearing loss, if it was caused by someone else’s mistake or negligence, you may be eligible to make a claim providing liability can be proven.
+Regardless of whether the hearing loss is severe, or if it is minor hearing loss, if it was caused by someone else’s mistake or negligence, you may be eligible to make a claim for compensation for hearing loss providing liability can be proven.

 |Type Of Claim||Claim Time Limit|